 They are found on the Antarctic Peninsula, and the islands that surround it.
 Here at Oceanworld our penguins live in a purpose-built enclosure, in temperatures between 6-11 degrees Celsius, which varies as the seasons change.
 The penguins also enjoy a snow machine that produces snow every day for them to play in, and snack on (for fresh water).

 They eat a variety of foods including different types of fish, krill, and squid.
 Feeding time is a must-see event.
-They are fed three times during the day, two of which can be watched at 1pm and 4pm.
+They are fed three times during the day.

 They have a yearly breeding season, where they build nests out of rocks and twigs.
 Males attract females with gifts of stones and by “trumpeting” skyward.
 The female lays 2 eggs, then the male and female take equal turns incubating the eggs.
 Eggs hatch after 35 days.
 Once again, the parents take equal turns in feeding and raising the chicks.
 By around 2 months of age the chick has fully grown and leaves the nest to join the colony as an adult.